AlgoMaster Logo

 Metrics & Instrumentation

-To understand why metrics are indispensable, consider an e-commerce platform during a flash sale.
+To see why metrics matter, consider an e-commerce platform during a flash sale.

 Logs show individual events: order 123 completed in 250ms, order 124 completed in 280ms, order 125 completed in 310ms, and so on across tens of thousands of orders.